eafit-apolo/apolo-users/docs/source/how-to-acknowledge.rst

 How to Acknowledge
 ##################

-Maintaining a Supercomputing center is very expensive, and the Scientific Computing CEnter requests to their users to acknowledge the use of the resources. in scientific production like papers, books, patents or other publications of research which benefited from the use of the computational and staff resources.
-This acknowledgements help us to acquire funding to buy more capacities to fulfill the needs of our users.
+Maintaining a Supercomputing center is very expensive, the Scientific Computing Center requests to our users to acknowledge the use of the resources in scientific production such as papers, books, patents or other publications of research that benefited from the utilize of the computational and staff resources.
+This acknowledgements help us to acquire funding and get more capacities that will fulfill the needs of our users.

 We suggest the following paragraph to acknowledge the scientific computing center: